NeSymGraphs/.github/profile/README.md

 :mag: Our blog post, summarizing this paper with a crime scene analogy, is now on [AIHub](https://aihub.org/2023/03/23/neurosymbolic-ai-for-graphs-a-crime-scene-analogy/).

+:dna: An abridged, biomedical version of this survey was presented as a (non-archival) workshop paper at [ICML 2023](https://klr-icml2023.github.io/papers.html).

 ## Summary:

 :thinking: In this paper, we survey the methods which combine symbolic methods with deep learning to accomplish reasoning tasks over graph structures.
 This hybrid style is called **neurosymbolic AI** :robot: , a relatively new type of AI.